Category: Family

 That, perhaps, is the highest standard of a system I aspire to build one day.

-• What I Know About AI: Lessons from My Daughter
+• What I Know About AI

-What I Know About AI: Lessons from My Daughter
+What I Know About AI

 This all began one evening when I asked my husband: